 CommonBond student loan requirements

-To qualify, you must be a U.S. citizen, a permanent resident or a visa holder with an H1-B, J-1, L-1, E-2 or E-3 visa type.
+To qualify, you must be a U.S. citizen or a permanent resident.
 You also must be enrolled at least half time at one of CommonBond’s eligible schools.

 Who is this loan good for?

 The lender also offers a defined hardship program, which provides flexibility if you need to pause payments down the road.
-Borrowers can request hardship forbearance in three-month increments for up to 12 consecutive months at a time, for 24 months total.
+Borrowers can request hardship forbearance for up to 24 months total over the course of the loan.
 The lender also offers natural disaster forbearance, which allows you to pause payments throughout a national emergency.

 CommonBond is also a good fit if you want your lender to have a strong charitable mission.
 Every time it funds a loan, CommonBond donates to students in need through the international Pencils of Promise program.